 How and where to access a COVID-19 test

-If you develop coronavirus symptoms, please book a test online nhs.uk/coronavirus or by calling 119.
+If you develop coronavirus symptoms, you can book a free test online at nhs.uk/coronavirus or by calling 119.
 You will be given the option to select a home testing kit, which will be posted to you, or a walk-through or drive-through appointment at a testing site.
-Your nearest options for accessing a test appointment will appear in a drop down box on the national portal, once you have entered your details.
+Your nearest options for accessing a test appointment will appear in a drop down box menu once you have entered your details.

 • Lee Valley Athletics Park, London N9 0AR